o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-node-definition-reference.md

 ```
 ----

-## Functions
+## Free function elements

-Functions are a way to expose C++ functions directly into the Behavior Context.
-This results in a way quick and easy way to create libraries of functions that are available for use in Script Canvas.
+[Script Canvas Free Function Nodes](./custom-free-function-nodes) expose C++ functions directly into the Behavior Context.
+This provides a quick and easy way to create libraries of functions that are available for use in Script Canvas.

+Use the following elements when defining Free Function Nodes:

+### Function

 | __Attribute__   |  __Requirements__  | __Description__ | __Example__ |
 | ---------- | ------------| ------------| ------------|